 - 1 Tbsp honey or maple syrup

-- 4 Tbsp allowed butter or ghee or Non-Hydrogenated Shortening
+- 4 Tbsp allowed butter, ghee or Non-Hydrogenated Shortening

 - 1 egg see Helpful Hints section above for an egg free and vegan option